wafahmi85/aws-three-tier-architecture/README.md

 ### Terminating stack
 -	You can either run a same bash script code for terminating resources or directly using terraform command line to deploy resources as below:

-1. To cleanup using script run below command and follow the instruction for deploying.
+1. To cleanup using script run below command and follow the instruction for resources cleanup.
     ```
     ./ops.sh
     ```